Happy Halloween! (Or almost Halloween. Or not Halloween at all, depending on when you're reading this.)

 One creepypasta in particular, "Candle Cove" by Kris Straub, has received much attention beyond the story itself.
 In addition to fans creating an entire wiki around the fictional show described in the story, Syfy developed and is currently airing a series based on the creepypasta called "Channel Zero."

-So I hope this article has inspired some people to check out creepypasta this Halloween.
+So I hope this article has inspired some people to check out creepypasta.
 If you find the right one, it's a great way to get your horror fix.
 I'll end this by leaving two of my personal favorites as narrated by one of my favorite YouTubers.